 As with every Asian household, we leave our shoes at the door.
-Every onsen-goer gets two lockers – one for shoes and one for clothes – where you can safely stow away your precious Stan Smiths and other belongings at no extra cost.
+Every onsen-goer gets 2 lockers – 1 for shoes and 1 for clothes – where you can safely stow away your precious Stan Smiths and other belongings at no extra cost.

 Upon entering the space, you’ll be greeted with an array of colourful yukatas to choose from, alongside a basket of obi – a ribbon that goes around your waist to hold the robe in place.

 This is also where you can request for a set of black disposable undergarments if you want to have a little more coverage for your bits.
 Ladies will get a bandeau bra and underwear while guys are offered the latter.
 A set of large and small towels is also available – the latter you can bring into the onsen area if you’d like to cover those family jewels and lady parts from accidental glimpses till right before you enter the water.
 Towels can be left at the side of bath while you soak, but can’t be brought into the water.

 However, we’d recommend embracing your birthday suit and enjoying the experience just like everyone else: butt naked.
 Male and females are separated into different bath areas, of course – if that makes it any less awkward.